-Abstract-This paper presents the design of ADaRTA, an aging detection and rejuvenation tool for Android.
-The tool is a software agent which i) performs selective monitoring of system processes and of trends in system performance indicators; ii) detects the aging state and estimates the time-to-aging-failure, through heuristic rules; iii) schedules and applies rejuvenation, based on the estimated time-to-aging-failure.
+This paper presents the design of ADARTA, an aging detection and rejuvenation tool for Android.
+The tool is a software agent which: i) performs selective monitoring of system processes and of trends in system and load indicators; ii) detects the aging state and estimates the time remaining to its failure, by means of heuristic rules; iii) schedules and applies rejuvenation, based on the estimated time-to-failure.
 The agent rules and parameters have been defined for ease of configuration and tuning by device designers.
-A stress testing experiment is discussed, showing ADaRTA's configurability for the device under test, and the ability of detecting the aging state to prevent device enter a failure state.
+A stress testing experiment is described, showing ADARTA's configurability for the device under test, and its effectiveness in extending the time to failure.